 No. He wanted us to consider him as no different from ourselves, and so he worked, he was hungry and thirsty, he slept.
 Without protest he endured his passion, he submitted to death and revealed his resurrection.
 In all these ways he offered his own manhood as the first fruits of our race to keep us from losing heart when suffering comes our way, and to make us look forward to receiving the same reward as he did, since we know that we possess the same humanity.

 When we have come to know the true God, both our bodies and our souls will be immortal and incorruptible.
 We shall enter the kingdom of heaven, because while we lived on earth we acknowledged heaven’s King.
 Friends of God and co-heirs with Christ, we shall be subject to no evil desires or inclinations, or to any affliction of body or soul, for we shall have become divine.

 Whatever evil you may have suffered, being man, it is God that sent it to you, precisely because you are man; but equally, when you have been deified, God has promised you a share in every one of his own attributes.
-The saying Know yourself means therefore that we should recognise and acknowledge in ourselves the God who made us in his own image, for if we do this, we in turn will be recognised and acknowledged by our Maker.
+The saying Know yourself means therefore that we should recognize and acknowledge in ourselves the God who made us in his own image, for if we do this, we in turn will be recognized and acknowledged by our Maker.

 So let us not be at enmity with ourselves, but change our way of life without delay.
 For Christ who is God, exalted above all creation, has taken away man’s sin and has re-fashioned our fallen nature.
 In the beginning God made man in his image and so gave proof of his love for us.
-If we obey his holy commands and learn to imitate his goodness, we shall be like him and he will honour us.
+If we obey his holy commands and learn to imitate his goodness, we shall be like him and he will honor us.
 God is not beggarly, and for the sake of his own glory he has given us a share in his divinity.